duckcli/DuckCLI/README.md

 vlaue : Password123!
 --

-# Create new device
+# Create a new device

 POST https://localhost:9999/inventory/device

-authorization: Bearer Token
+authorization: Bearer Token  [copy-paste the token from the auth response]

 Body type:  raw / JSON